 How to Use Triggered Emails for Customer Conversion

 Ever since they were first created, emails have been employed as a reliable marketing technique.
-The versatility of email functionalities means that they can be used for various purposes- newsletters, re-engagement emails and lead nurturing emails being few examples.
+The versatility of email functionalities means that they can be used for various purposes- newsletters, re-engagement emails and lead nurturing emails are being examples.
 Triggered emails are an extremely useful form of automated marketing emails.
 They work differently from the usual emails and deliver exceptional results.
 Our digital marketing team at Perth explains how you can use trigger emails for customer conversion.

 What Are Triggered Emails?